-(i) The credit equivalent amount of interest rate derivative contracts calculated using the current exposure method is the sum of current exposure and potential future exposure of these contracts. (ii) While computing the credit exposure SPDs may exclude 'sold options' that are outside netting and margin agreements27, provided the entire premium / fee or any other form of income is received / realised.
+(i) The credit equivalent amount of interest rate derivative contracts calculated using the current exposure method is the sum of current credit exposure and potential future credit exposure of these contracts.

-(iii) Current exposure is defined as the sum of the positive mark-to-market value of these contracts.
-The Current Exposure Method requires periodical calculation of the current exposure by marking these contracts to market, thus capturing the current exposure.
-Note - In case of bilateral netting arrangement, refer to the definition as specified in paragraph 2.2.3 above.
+(ii) Current credit exposure is defined as the sum of the positive mark-to-market value of these contracts.
+The Current Exposure Method requires periodical calculation of the current credit exposure by marking these contracts to market, thus capturing the current credit exposure.

-(iv) Potential future exposure is determined by multiplying the notional principal amount of each of these contracts, irrespective of whether the contract has a zero, positive or negative mark-to-market value, by the relevant add-on factor indicated below according to the nature and residual maturity of the instrument.
+(iii) Potential future credit exposure is determined by multiplying the notional principal amount of each of these contracts, irrespective of whether the contract has a zero, positive or negative mark-to-market value, by the relevant add-on factor indicated below according to the nature and residual maturity of the instrument.